The Short Answer

 npm install -g @modelcontextprotocol/server-github

-# Then use the direct command path
+# Then reference the direct command (no npx needed)

 {